-(1) Advanced Preparation: Gather student workbooks; write up the instructions and poem below on chart paper.
+Advanced Preparation: Gather student workbooks; write up the instructions and poem below on chart paper.

-- 1. Explain to students that today they will discuss and write a poem about things that are scary and how we calm ourselves down.
-Post the chart paper (above) and break participants into groups to discuss the following questions: - What are some things that scare you? - How do you calm yourself down? - 2.
+- 1. Explain to students that today they will discuss and write a poem about feelings that are scary and how we calm ourselves down.
+Post the chart paper (above) and break participants into groups to discuss the following questions: - a.
+What are some things that scare you? - b.
+How do you calm yourself down? - 2.
 Re-group and ask them to share their ideas.
-Chart the words they use. - Explain that when we breathe deeply & slowly we can calm ourselves.
-Lead participants in a breathing exercise.
-Demonstrate: "Count to three for the inbreath through your nose.
-Blow out for three counts through your mouth." - 4.
-Next, go over the instructions on the pg 26. - 5.
-Give participants time to write. - Ask participants to share their piece with a peer and receive feedback. - Give participants their exit tickets to document learning.
-7.
+Chart the words they use. - 3.
+Next, go over the instruction page called "Brainstorming Instructions" (can be found after the Gr 5 lesson). - 4.
+Give participants time to write. - 5.
+Ask participants to share their piece with a peer and receive feedback. - 6.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.